 Smooth lines are clean, calming, and restful.
 Depending on their context, they can convey confidence, fluidity, or ease.

-Irregular lines that are neither completely smooth nor jagged look hand-drawn and natural.
-They appear casual and can create emphasis and focus by placing an additional weight in the places where you want to draw focus.
+Irregular lines that are neither wholly smooth nor jagged look hand-drawn and natural.
+They appear casual and can emphasize and focus by placing an additional weight in the places where you want to draw focus.

 Irregular lines can convey playfulness, confidence, timidity, or hesitation based on how they are drawn.

 Lines are incredibly expressive tools with great potential for embodying emotion.
 You can combine most of the factors described above to create lines with great individuality.